Have you ever noticed a big insulated tube dropping down next to the floor near your furnace or boiler in the basement?

-Unsealed openings in the exterior walls equates to uncontrolled air leakage.
-Every time the wind blows, air will leak in or out through these openings.
-Even without any air moving at the exterior, the stack effect in a home will cause air to leak in through the lower openings in the envelope of a home, and back out through the upper openings, such as attic bypasses.
+When you have unsealed openings in the exterior walls, you’ll have uncontrolled air leakage.
+When the wind blows, air leaks in or out through these openings.
+Even without any air moving at the exterior, the stack effect in a home will cause air to leak in through the lower openings in a home, and back out through the upper openings, such as attic bypasses.
 The image below, used with permission © 2013 E Source, gives a visual example of the stack effect.

-The line of neutral pressure plane will be different in every home.
-Some of the factors that affect this are differences in indoor / outdoor temperatures, wind, the height of the home, and how much air is leaking.
-For the upper ‘positive pressure’ leaks, one of the most obvious that can be viewed from inside the house is a loose-fitting attic access panel.
+The line of neutral pressure will be different in every home.
+Some of the factors that affect this are differences in indoor/outdoor temperatures, wind, the height of the home, and how much air is leaking.
+For the upper ‘positive pressure’ leaks, one of the most obvious you can find inside the house is a loose-fitting attic access panel.

 When air is allowed to leak through the house uncontrolled like this, the amount of air leakage and energy loss is typically much more than it needs to be, and it doesn’t happen where, when, or how it should.
-This can lead to condensation and frost at windows, in the attic, and even inside the walls.
+This leads to condensation and frost around windows, in the attic, and even inside the walls.